Fiona is a South African through and through. She couldn't imagine living anywhere else.

 In this Hub, I will give visitors tips about what to do and see within the province and general advice about norms, security, etc. You also get to meet some of the friendly and quirky locals.
 P.S.
 If you liked this photo, please take the poll further down the page and let me know how you park your zebra.

 I also have a completely unbiased poll about loving the Midlands.
-It caters for anyone that loves the Midlands - entirely objective, of course.
+It caters to anyone who loves the Midlands - entirely objective.